Ridwan Hirsi Mohamed

 Ridwan Hirsi Mohamed (Ridwaan Xirsi Maxamed, رضوان حرسي محمد) is a Somali politician.
 He is the former Minister of Religious Affairs and former deputy Prime-minister of Somalia.
 He hails from the Rer Ainanshe sub-division of the Habr Yunis Garhajis clan.

-Vice President of Somalia
+Deputy Prime Minister of Somalia

 Appointment

 On 17 January 2014, Mohamed was appointed to the newly formed post of Minister of Religious Affairs by.
-Mohamed was also concurrently named Vice President of Somalia.
+Mohamed was also concurrently named Deputy Prime Minister of Somalia.
 He succeeded Fowsiyo Yusuf Haji Adan in the latter position.

 Hussein national funeral committee

 On 1 February 2014, Mohamed was appointed chair of a governmental committee tasked with organizing a national funeral for the late Prime Minister of Somalia, Abdirizak Haji Hussein, who had died on 31 January 2014.

 Illicit weapons bill

 In August 2014, Mohamed chaired a Cabinet meeting during which the federal ministers discussed a bill aimed at outlawing the trade and possession of illegal weapons in Somalia.
 The proposed legislation was part of a larger security sector reform.
 Cabinet ministers unanimously passed the new law, which is now slated to be brought before parliament for deliberation.